The 10.5-inch iPad Pro 2 Might Be Unveiled As Early As June 2017

 The iPad Pro 2 is one of Apple’s most highly-anticipated mobile devices.
 Despite the slate being on the rumor mill for months, the Cupertino-based tech giant has been very careful in preventing the release of any official information about the device.
-Based on a recent report from one of the most accurate Apple analysts in the tech industry, however, it appears that the powerhouse tablets would see a release date sooner than what everyone expects.
+Based on a recent report from one of the most accurate Apple analysts in the tech industry, however, it appears that the powerhouse tablets could see a release date sooner than what everyone expects.

 The release date of the iPad Pro 2 has always been an enigma, with rumor after rumor being proven wrong by Apple.
 For a while, speculations were high that the iPad Pro 2 would be unveiled around March 2017, according to a TechRadar report.
 A tablet was indeed released on that date, though it was not the iPad Pro 2.
 Instead, it was the entry-level iPad, a low-cost updated version of the original iPad Air.